x4dr/Fen/gems.md

 Energy can only be between 0 and Maximum,
 Maximum can only be between 0 and Quality,
-Quality can only be lowered
+Quality can only be lowered.

-A gem that doesn't have its full potential realized typically has less maximum than quality.
+Energiedichte von Edelsteinen ist jeweils etwa 500 bis 2000 &times; Quadrat der kürzesten Distanz zweier gegenüberliegenden seiten in Metern ist.

 ## Magic Use